libero/pattern-library/README.md

   ##### Distributing to templates
   [Not yet implemented]

-#### Modifying configuration
-##### Default configuration
-Default configuration is supplied by `/libero-config/config--libero-default.js`.
-If this is sufficient, the rest of this section may be safely ignored.

-##### Changing configuration
-Do not change the contents of the default config file `/libero-config/config--libero-default.js` directly.

-Any changes to the configuration should be effected by placing one or more custom configuration files into `/libero-config/`, and registering the file name(s) in `/libero-config/configRegister.json`.
-Any files listed here are loaded as config files.
-The order of the files listed  defines their load order.
-This is important when namespace clashes occur: when this happens the clashing name that was loaded last wins.
-This is how specific configuration properties are overridden.

-##### Swapping out configuration wholesale
-Supply your own config file(s), add appropriate references to `/libero-config/configRegister.js`, and remove mention of `configs--libero-default.js` from `/libero-config/configRegister.js`.

-##### Keep default configuration but augment or override some of its properties
-Supply your own config file(s), add appropriate references to `/libero-config/configRegister.js`.

 ## Pipeline

 The build process uses a Node.js container image to build all assets, and copy them out of the container into `export/`.